Normal Color Vision

 Color Cone Sensitivity: Blue

 Tritanomaly is a rare type of color blindness that affects both males and females equally.
-It is characterized by a reduced sensitivity to blue light, making it difficult to differentiate between shades of blue and green, as well as yellow and red.
+It is characterized by a reduced sensitivity to blue light, making this type of color vision deficiency difficult to differentiate between shades of blue and green, as well as yellow and red.

 1 in 12 Men and 1 in 200 Women Are Color Blind